sinch/ios-proximity-tutorial/readme.md

 	}
 ```

-First we create an instance of friend, then we set the username property on the friend object, at the current point in time that’s the only variable we know the valuable of.
-We then go on to create a query, Why?
-Well we’ve got the username so we’re now able to get the rest of that users information directly from parse.
-We do this by specifying that we want the username key to be equal to our friends username.
-We then call getFirstObject and store it in a local PFObject, it’s expected that there’s only going to one object matching our query parameters so it makes sense to only get the first.
+First, we create an instance of friend, then we set the username property on the friend object.
+At the current point in time, that’s the only variable we know the value of.
+We then go on to create a query.
+Why?
+Well we’ve got the username, so we’re now able to get the rest of that users information directly from Parse.
+We do this by specifying that we want the username key to be equal to our friend’s username.
+We then call getFirstObject and store it in a local PFObject.
+It’s expected that there’s only going to be one object matching our query parameters, so it makes sense to only get the first.

 We then go ahead and assign the rest of the variables for the friend object.
-At the bottom of our method you can see a line of code which we haven't yet encountered.
-This code is calling reloadData which is an inbuilt method for our tableview.
-If we called [self.tableView reloadData] it wouldn't automatically reload and refresh the data, because of this it's important to perform a selector on the main thread.
-This is all very good but there’s one thing missing… Do you know what it is?
+At the bottom of our method, you can see a line of code that we haven't yet encountered.
+This code is calling reloadData, which is an inbuilt method for our tableview.
+If we called [self.tableView reloadData], it wouldn't automatically reload and refresh the data.
+Because of this, it's important to perform a selector on the main thread.

+This is all very good but there’s one thing missing.
+Do you know what it is?
 There should be an error warning you about it, as you can see there's no friends array to store our friends.
-Let's go ahead and make that now or else we're going to be saving those friends into thin air.
-We can create an array as a property like this at the top of our .m file in the @interface section.
+Let's go ahead and make that now or else we won’t be saving those friends anywhere.
+We can create an array as a property like this at the top of our .m file in the @interface section:

 ```objective-c